pjflanagan/digital-resume/static/blog/2021/nuclear-codes/nuclear-codes.md

 ### Testing

 This was a very interesting project to test.
-Because it requires at least five players for a game, I hate to create an interface to control several players at once.
+Because it requires at least five players for a game, I have to create an interface to control several players at once.

 ![Test Interface](/blog/2021/nuclear-codes/test-interface.png)